tsbertalan/gudrun/doc/entries/entry1.md

 Integrating an IMU in (non-embedded) software would be easier.

-As for real planning, I still have some reading to do to figure out what's available alreay-written for Ackermann-kinematics robots.
+As for real planning, I still have some reading to do to figure out what's available already-written for Ackermann-kinematics robots.
 I've seen [TEB local planner](http://wiki.ros.org/teb_local_planner) used by others; I'm not sure that this would work with the same global planners